lapanquecita/challenge/README.md

-# Danoneh Hackathon - Data Science Challenge
+# Danone Hackathon - Data Science Challenge

 For this challenge we needed to classify the ecoscore for each product in the test dataset.